The Shandon Bridge Cork

 36 Hours in Cork City

-Updated January 2024–To spend 36 hours in Cork City might not seem like enough to those who know the city well, but for first-timers to Ireland's second-largest city, it's just enough to whet one's appetite for this fun-loving metropolis.
+Updated January 2025–To spend 36 hours in Cork City might not seem like enough to those who know the city well, but for first-timers to Ireland's second-largest city, it's just enough to whet one's appetite for this fun-loving metropolis.

-36 Hours in Cork CityThis post and page contain affiliate links and I may earn compensation when you click on the links at no additional cost to you.
+This post contains affiliate links and I may earn compensation when you click on the links at no additional cost to you.

 Spending 36 hours in Cork City on a budget is also doable.
 Read on to find out how.